 Certainly, while rare earths may sometimes be grouped together, neodymium stands out as an especially important material among the rest.
 Investors may want to keep an eye out for mention of the element when following the rare earths market.

-This is an updated version of an article first published on Rare Earth Investing News on March 3, 2015.
+This is an updated version of an article first published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Resource for real-time news updates.